Healthy Baked Broccoli Tots. Appetizer & Meze Archives - Page 2 of 6.

 This homemade version is so easy, freezer-friendly and way better than store-bought!
 Homemade tater tots has been on my bucket list for 3 yrs now, and I’m happy to report back that I can finally cross this off.
 I’m not entirely sure why it took me so long to get this done.
 EATspeak: Kakiage - Vegetable tempura/ fritters Recipe かきあげ.
 This week I am very happy to be able to share with you just one more recipe from my new book Kakiage is a very simple vegetable tempura recipe - you just finely slice your veggies and add to a quickly mixed together batter then deep fry till golden.

 Our beloved Olivia Pope has been kidnapped.
+Who took her: her father, her mother, Andrew and Elizabeth North?
 Braised Greek Green Beans recipe on Food52.com.
 Orange Sesame Glazed Broccoli and Water Chestnuts recipe on Food52.com.
 Fall Pear and Potato Gratin recipe on Food52.com.
 Renee Erickson's Sautéed Dates recipe on Food52.com.
 Self.
 Roasted Brussels Sprouts with Pears and Pistachios recipe on Food52.com.
 How to Make Curried Avocado with Garlic and Green Chiles.
 Every week -- often with your help -- Food52's Executive Editor Kristen Miglore is unearthing recipes that are nothing short of genius.

 Today: Our new favorite thing to do to an avocado (plus a DIY curry powder to oust the faded jar in your spice drawer).
 It seems foolish to do very much to a ripe avocado.
 Moroccan simmering goodness - My Marrakesh.
 For those of you in the US, I know that you are rushing around with Thanksgiving preparations, stocking up on cranberry sauce, worrying about stuffing, and busily baking a pumpkin pie (okay, maybe dashing to the supermarket to buy one).